savchenko/debian/roles/dotfiles/README.md

 1. Adapt dotfiles for the remote host if requested.
 1. Setup nVim with plugins.

-To get an idea of what is present, please check the [default vars](https://github.com/savchenko/debian/blob/bullseye/roles/dotfiles/vars/main.yml).
+To get an idea of what dotfiles are already present, please check the [default vars](https://github.com/savchenko/debian/blob/bullseye/roles/dotfiles/vars/main.yml).

 Requirements
 ------------